 Listed here are the articles on Datasets:

-Step 2: Allocate client accounts to the Reportance chart of accounts (Accounts Page)
+Step 2: Allocate client accounts to the Reportance chart of accounts (Accounts screen)

 Importing data from Sources (MYOB, Xero, Excel etc) into an entity creates accounts in the system.
 These accounts need to be mapped into their reporting categories.
 This is a mostly automated process and only requires a little tweaking.